Alexander McQueen: Savage Beauty: Contents

 The exhibit included pieces from his first major collection, Jack the Ripper Stalks His Victims, created during his graduate studies at Central Saint Martins College of Art and Design.
-Other collections included in the exhibit were Dante, It's a Jungle out There, Irere, #13, VOSS, and Plato's Atlantis, as well as Banshee, Highland Rape, The Widows of Culloden (including the original life-size hologram of Kate Moss), and Horn of Plenty.
+Items from almost all of McQueen's own-label collections were represented in the exhibition.
+The original life-size illusion of Kate Moss from The Widows of Culloden (Fall/Winter 2006) was featured.
 Also included in the exhibition were works by McQueen's collaborators such as the milliner Philip Treacy and jeweler Shaun Leane who produced designs used in his runway shows.